 The first “Dustbowl Opera” took place at an indoor venue in June of 2017 to a sellout crowd.
 The following year The Hoppin’ Boxcars decided to do a second opera.
 The schedule was set for The Hoppin’ Boxcars to perform outdoors during a weekend festival.
 To achieve even greater success, the second opera featured newly constructed, larger stage sets.

-A third “Dustbowl Opera” is scheduled to take place during September of 2020 in Tamaqua, Pennsylvania, an historic railroad town situated in the foothills of the Commonwealth.
+A third “Dustbowl Opera” was scheduled to take place during September of 2020 in Tamaqua, Pennsylvania, an historic railroad town situated in the foothills of the Commonwealth.

 As time transpired, so did the band, and our sound has morphed a bit recently with the addition of Gordo and Muck, and we are sounding better than ever.